10 Best mosques in Dubai

 The Al Salam Mosque is an imposing structure with several domes arranged in the shape of a pyramid.
 It is striking from the outside for its crimson red bricks, golden domes and white reliefs along the edges.

-It combines Emirati and Ottoman architectures, on its facade is written the word "Shahada" which is one of the five pillars of Islam.
-This mosque is especially spectacular at night because its shimmering green and gold lighting highlights every detail of its structure.
+It combines Emirati and Ottoman architecture.
+On its facade is written the word "Shahada" which is one of the five pillars of Islam.

 Important information

-• How long does it take to get there: The whole tour can take 1 hour and 5 minutes.
+• How long does it take to get there: the whole tour can take 1 hour and 5 minutes.

 • Itis not open to the public.

-Book a Dubai Street Food Tour
+Book a night tour of Dubai

-5. Abdul Rahman Siddique Mosque
+7. Abdul Rahman Siddique Mosque

 Abdul Rahman Siddique Mosque| ©Kseniya Lomova